Guts, not glory, dominate at soccer's World Cup for not-quite countries

 The tournament is run entirely by volunteers, and many of the teams rely on crowdfunding to pay for shoes, shirts and plane fares.

-Saturday’s final pits Northern Cyprus, the Turkish outpost not recognized by the international community, against Karpatalya, a mountainous corner of Ukraine that was once part of Hungary.
+Saturday’s final saw Karpatalya, a mountainous corner of Ukraine that was once part of Hungary, crowned champions after beating Northern Cyprus, the Turkish outpost not recognized by the international community, 3-2 on penalties after a 0-0 tie.
 Tickets cost £11 ($15).

 “For these teams it is more than just a game, it is the only chance they have to represent their true selves,” said Per-Anders Blind, CONIFA’s director.